anousdab/Inventory-repo/README.md

 # Abstract

-This is a simple API made with JAVA SPRING BOOT and postgresSQL for an inventory tracking web application.
+This is a simple API made with Java Spring Boot and postgreSQL for an inventory tracking web application.
 It supports 1 inventory.

 # Features